jaredhowland/contacts/.github/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/jaredhowland/contacts).
+We accept contributions via Pull Requests on [GitHub](https://github.com/jaredhowland/contacts).

 ## Pull Requests

 - **Adhere to [PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)**.

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - Your patch won't be accepted if it doesn’t have tests.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.